Dirty NES Glitches

 gives a whole new meaning to "crash"

-You’d be playing Super Mario Bros 3, you’re up to the 6th world, you’ve never seen it, there’s ice everywhere, you’re stone cold focused—- suddenly, the screen goes black, and you see those familiar red curtains, then it goes black again –red curtains, black — red curtains.
+You’d be playing Super Mario Bros 3, you’re up to the 6th world, you’ve never seen it, there’s ice everywhere, you’re stone cold focused.
+Suddenly, the screen goes black, and you see those familiar red curtain blinking in and out of existence.
 Your soul leaves your body some time between the first and 3rd cycle of this, never to return.
 What was worse is walking into the kitchen to get something and hearing this happen because your dog had the audacity to walk into the room.
-Any little vibration would trigger it, Dogs, Grandma, Siblings, didn’t matter.
-Since it’s resetting in second long intervals,, you’ll hear the first few notes of the game's theme incessantly.
-All of this, because the dogs tail knocked the console.
-You can't blame the dog, it's entire purpose in life is to love you unconditionally.
-Extend the same courtesy.
-No, the problem is that the 10NES just doesn’t care. it's the most vicious murderer of fun in history.
+Any little vibration would trigger it: dogs, grandma, siblings, didn’t matter.
+Since it’s resetting in second long intervals, you’ll hear the first few notes of the game's theme repeat incessantly until you turn the machine off.

 Unlike most video game consoles, the NES had a tendency to keep running despite severe graphical glitching.
-Traditionally, an NES cartridge consists of a PRG-ROM-- which contains game code, and a CHR-ROM-- which contains all the graphics.
+Traditionally, an NES cartridge consists of a PRG-ROM - which contains game code, and a CHR-ROM for graphics.
 These two chips communicate with the the CPU and the PPU respectively.
 The CPU is self explanatory.
 PPU is short for Picture Processing unit, and is more or less isolated.

-in direct contrast with how the 10NES works, the PPU has little interest in talking to the CPU.
-Most of the time, the PPU loads what it uses to draw images directly from the cartridge.
-The CPU will give it instructions on how to draw images.
+The PPU has little interest in talking to the CPU.
+Allow me to explain as simply as I can: the PPU loads an abstract pattern table from the cartridge (see above).
+The CPU will give it instructions on how to arrange everything to make it look like something.
 It'll tell the PPU "Hey!
 Put Tile $A5 over here!" but it doesn't know or care what tile $A5 actually looks like. the PPU will simply reference whatever it sees and place it.

 Now, Let's say the cartridge connector is making perfect contact with the CPU, but poor contact with the PPU. what'll happen?